- Participants must have completed 9th – 12th grade in 2016-17 school year

 JusticeworX Philadelphia is $570 per participant.
 Program costs cover 24-hour supervision and instruction from a team of facilitators, all meals (Monday breakfast through Saturday breakfast), transportation to and from service sites throughout the entire trip, service site set up and organization, housing, and programming materials.

 Where do participants stay?
 What do sleeping and shower arrangements look like?
 Is it safe?

 Participants will stay at the St. Vincent de Paul Young Adult Center, located in the Germantown section of Philadelphia.
 Students are separated by male and female into sleeping and showering quarters with single beds and are housed in a space that was formerly a section of row homes and now functions as a retreat center.
 Our facilitators are on-site to supervise students overnight.

 What are the departure and arrival days?
 What does transportation involve?

-Unless otherwise indicated, participants should arrive at the host parish (St. Charles) on Sunday afternoon for the beginning of the program week.
-The group will check in at the parish and take school buses to the retreat center in Philadelphia.
+Participants should arrive at the St. Vincent de Paul Young Adult Center on Sunday at 6:30pm.
+Participants will be checked in at the retreat center in Philadelphia – a parent or designated adult must sign them in/out.
 The program finishes on the following Saturday at noon.
 We arrange all transportation to work sites and any off-site activities during the week as well as to and from the host parish.
-Participants will need to arrange drop off on Sunday and pick up on Saturday and be signed in and out by their parent or whoever is driving them to and from St. Charles.
+Participants will need to arrange drop off on Sunday and pick up on Saturday and be signed in and out by their parent or whoever is driving them to and from Philadelphia – participants may not drive themselves.